 East Coast Physiotherapy and Sports Injury Clinic opened in Ashford, Co.
-Wicklow in 2010.
+Wicklow in 2010 and we have just opened our second Treatment Centre at Wilton Clinic in Rathnew.
 We are all Chartered Physiotherapists, and are recognised by all of the health insurance companies.

 We want to get you better as quickly as we possibly can, and keep you well in the long term.
 We allow up to 40 minutes per session, which is longer than the industry average of 30 minutes, at no extra charge.
 This allows us to get to the root of the problem, and deal with it effectively.